On learning linear dynamical systems in context with attention layers

 TL;DR: This paper studies how linear attention layers in-context learn linear dynamical systems and shows the optimal weight construction implements one step of Gradient Descent relative to an autoregression objective of window size one.

 Abstract: This paper studies the expressive power of linear attention layers for in-context learning (ICL) of linear dynamical systems (LDS).
-We consider training on sequences of inexact observations produced by noise-corrupted LDSs, with all perturbations being Gaussian; importantly, we study the non-i.i.d.\ setting as it is closer to real-world scenarios.
+We consider training on sequences of inexact observations produced by noise-corrupted LDSs, with all perturbations being Gaussian; importantly, we study the non-i.i.d. setting as it is closer to real-world scenarios.
 We provide the optimal weight construction for a single linear-attention layer and show its equivalence to one step of Gradient Descent relative to an autoregression objective of window size one.
-Guided by experiments, we posit an extension to larger window sizes.
+Guided by experiments, we uncover a relation to the Preconditioned Conjugate Gradient method for larger window sizes.
 We back our findings with numerical evidence.
 These results add to the existing understanding of transformers' expressivity as in-context learners, and offer plausible hypotheses for experimental observations whereby they compete with Kalman filters --- the optimal model-dependent learners for this setting.

 Supplementary Material: zip